nsnt/droplet-status-dummy/README.md

     If you use the server started in the previous item, HOST may be '127.0.0.1' and PORT should be same as the number specified.

-3. (optional) bundle exec nats-request "process_droplet_status" "" -n 1 -s nats://HOST:PORT
+3. (optional) bundle exec nats-request "droplet.status" "dummy" -n 1 -s nats://HOST:PORT

     If you use the server started in the previous item, HOST may be '127.0.0.1' and PORT should be same as the number specified.